I picked my daughter up from school the other day and it was immediately apparent she was in a “mood”.

 You know what I’m talking about.
 That dreaded combination of silent and sullen, mixed with a side of sassy.
-All the teenage signs that scream “I’m having a no good very bad day and please leave me alone, because no matter what you do I’m going to be annoyed with you.”
+All the teenage signs and symptoms that scream: “I’m having a no good very bad day and please leave me alone because no matter what you do I’m going to be annoyed with you.”

 I dared to ask her if she was okay.